8HoLoN/Logger-JS/README.md

 A library to manage logs in JavaScript app

 ## Use
-*Turn on the silent mode to preserve the browser console
+* Turn on the silent mode to preserve the browser console.

 >```javascript
 var appLogger = new Logger({silentMode:true});    // mute the browser console
 >```